Faithful-Resource-Pack/Docs/src/routes/pages/classicfaithful/32x-texturing-guidelines.md

       <img src="/images/pages/textures/classicfaithful/5.png" alt="regular dithering textures" class="center" loading="lazy">
       <p class="center"><i><b>Picture 5:</b> Examples of regular dithering being used on certain materials.</i></p>
       <br>
-      <li id="linear-dithering"><b>Linear dithering (LD)</b> is where color blobs have lines added to them (almost like if regular dithering was stretched in a particular direction), giving an almost streaky look to the texture.
+      <li id="linear-dithering"><b>Linear dithering (LD)</b> is where color blobs have lines added to them (almost like if regular dithering was stretched in a particular direction), giving an streaky and directional look to the texture.
 This is useful particularly for wood textures, where the texture of wood grain matches up quite well.</li>
       <br>
       <img src="/images/pages/textures/classicfaithful/6.png" alt="linear dithering textures" class="center" loading="lazy">
       <p class="center"><i><b>Picture 6:</b> Example of linear dithering in a texture.</i></p>
       <br>
     </ol>
     <p>Do note that these methods can be mixed and matched in certain amounts to get a material looking as it should.</p>
     <li id="color-banding"><b>Color banding</b> describes the phenomenon of noticeable stripes of a single color appearing as a result of using multiple colors for a transition.
-This goes hand in hand with having no blending methods being employed, and just like using no blending it generally has a flat and ugly look which is undesirable.
+This goes hand in hand with having no blending methods being employed, and just like using no blending it has a flat look which is generally undesirable.
 This can be prevented in many ways, such as through the usage of added colors, antialiasing, or simply reducing the amount or size of bands.</li>
     <br>
     <img src="/images/pages/textures/classicfaithful/7.png" alt="color banding" class="center" loading="lazy">
     <p class="center"><i><b>Picture 7:</b> Left: An example of noticeable color banding.
 Right: Most of the color banding removed.</i></p>